 Categories of functions are displayed on the left side of the dialog box, while the right side contains the functions currently in the context menu.

-3. Right-click the last item in the Context Menu list, and select Insert Separator to place a line of separation after the item.
+3. Select the last item in the Context Menu list, and click Insert Separator to place a line of separation after the item.